onqtam/headjack/docs/why/SYSTEM.md

 > "Senator, we run ads." - [Mark Zuckerberg](https://www.goodreads.com/quotes/11950283-senator-we-run-ads)

+> "Unfortunately, you can’t vote the rascals out, because you never voted them in, in the first place." - [Noam Chomsky](https://www.goodreads.com/quotes/706849-unfortunately-you-can-t-vote-the-rascals-out-because-you-never)

 > "The majority of us believe in Open Source government backed by resource based economics on a planetary level.
 If a computer’s operating system is malfunctioning it is replaced.
 We view governments as global operating systems, flawed full of bugs and crash reports.
 Hitting the off switch and rebooting simply won’t help how corrupted these global operating systems have become.
 Reformatting and installing a humanitarian based open sourced government will insure equality for all." - [Million Mask March 2015 - Anonymous](https://pastebin.com/eJz5JfMD#:~:text=The%20majority%20of%20us%20believe,will%20insure%20equality%20for%20all.)